maldoinc/wireup/readme.md

 **4. Auto-Discover**

 No need to list every injectable manually.
 Scan entire modules or packages to register all at once.
+This is the recommended default registration style for larger applications.

 <details>
 <summary>View Code</summary>